KMKfw/kmk_firmware/docs/split_keyboards.md

 Split keyboards are mostly the same as unsplit.
 Wired UART is fully supported, and testing of bluetooth splits, though we don't currently offer support for this.

+Notice that this Split module must be added after the ModTap module to the keyboard.modules.

 ## Wired UART
 Wired connections can use UART over 1 or 2 wires.
 With 2 wires, you will be able